abarker/typped/doc/sphinx_docs/index.rst

 Pratt parsers.
 The parsed languages can optionally be typed, with basic types which are checked at parse-time.
 Overloading on types is also allowed.

-Default parser methods are provided for many standard constructs such as, for example, infix operators and ordinary function calls.
+Default parser methods are provided for many standard constructs such as infix operators and ordinary function calls.
 Users can define their own customized functions or methods in order to parse more-complicated and/or more-specific grammatical constructs.
 An EBNF-like Python syntax is also provided, which can be used to define and implement recursive descent parsing of a grammar within the Typped framework (integrated with Pratt parsing).

 Although the framework is general, the package was originally designed to parse logic languages and mathematical languages which use syntax approximating the